in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

-We love all our 100,000 learners.
+We love all our 300,000 learners.
 We want to help you in every way possible.

 We do not want you to get stuck because of a simple error.

-This 50 page troubleshooting guide and faq is our way of thanking you for choosing to learn from in28Minutes.
+This Longggg....... troubleshooting guide and faq is our way of thanking you for choosing to learn from in28Minutes.

 If you do not find a good answer here, I would request you post the following details in the question: